-While some workers are needed in an office or on-sites, others in more online-based professions have proven that working remotely and independently works just as well, if not better, than being in a physical office alongside other employees.
+While some workers are needed in an office or on-sites, others in more online-based professions are proving that working remotely and independently works just as well, if not better, than being in a physical office alongside other employees.

 Of course, working from home is not without its own unique set of complications.
 Sitting at the dining table for hours on end can be uncomfortable, and trying to conduct work in the presence of other family members can be majorly distracting.